menandmice/micetro_docs/guides/implementation/system-requirements.rst

 * Akamai

 ..
-[6] Micetro is available to install directly from the Azure Marketplace.
+[6] Micetro can be installed directly from the Azure Marketplace.
 See :ref:`installation-azure`.

-Supported browsers (Web Application)
+Supported Browsers (Web Application)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+* Microsoft Edge

-* Chrome
+* Google Chrome

-* Firefox
+* Mozilla Firefox

-* Safari
+* Apple Safari